 Interstate 516 Georgia

-Interstate 516 forms an urban loop encircling the city of Savannah from the Hunter Army Airfield area north to Garden City.
+Interstate 516 forms an urban loop encircling the city of Savannah from area around Hunter Army Airfield north to Garden City.
 Known as W.F.
-Lynes Parkway, the freeway doubles as Georgia 21, unsigned Georgia 421, and portions of U.S. 17 and U.S. 80.
-The south end currently ends as DeRenne Avenue, a congested commercial boulevard leading east into Midtown Savannah.
-The north end serves the Port of Savannah via connections with Georgia 25.
+Lynes Parkway, the freeway doubles as SR 21, unsigned SR 421, and portions of U.S. 17 , U.S. 80 and SR 25.
+The south end ties into DeRenne Avenue, a congested commercial boulevard leading east into Midtown Savannah.
+Northern reaches of the freeway serve the Port of Savannah via connections with SR 26 Connector and SR 25.

-Project DeRenne addresses congestion issues east end of Interstate 516, where Lynes Parkway transitions to DeRenne Avenue at Montgomery Street.
+Project DeRenne addresses congestion issues where Interstate 516 / Lynes Parkway transitions to DeRenne Avenue at Montgomery Street.
 Initiated by the city of Savannah in 2008, and the Draft Environmental Impact Statement (FEIS) was submitted to the Georgia Department of Transportation (GDOT) for review on January 15, 2021.
 The environmental review process was previously anticipated for completion in 2016, and then 2019.
-The project involves extending the freeway end to a new interchange with Montgomery Street, expanding Hampstead Avenue east from there into a multi-lane boulevard, and reconfiguring DeRenne Avenue with access management, intersection improvements and new raised medians.
-Construction is estimated to start in 2019 and now is in 2025.
+The project involves extending the freeway end to a new partial dumbbell interchange with Montgomery Street, expanding Hampstead Avenue east from there into a multi lane boulevard, and reconfiguring DeRenne Avenue with access management, intersection improvements and raised medians.
+Construction was previously estimated to start in 2019 and now is in 2025.